mikalv/msgr/docs/bridge_status.md

 This document summarises what exists in the repository for each chat bridge and what remains before we can run them against the real networks.

+## Bridge Data Store
+- **Code status**: A new `Messngr.Bridges` context persists bridge identities, reported capabilities, contact rosters, and channel/group memberships in PostgreSQL via the `bridge_accounts`, `bridge_contacts`, and `bridge_channels` tables.
+Telegram and Signal connectors synchronise their daemon responses into this store so the core backend understands what features are available per account.
+- **Missing work**: Wire the store into Matrix/IRC/XMPP once their daemons land, add retention and reconciliation jobs, and expose capability summaries to the product surface.
+- **Operational blockers**: Schema migrations must be applied before linking accounts; operators should provision adequate disk space for per-user contact/channel snapshots.

 ## Matrix & IRC
 - **Code status**: Only planning material exists in `docs/matrix_irc_bridge_blueprint.md`; there are no daemon packages or protocol adapters in `bridge_sdks`.
 The queue helpers in the Go SDK are the